anthonykaluuma/site-clone/README.md

 9. Be sure to change out `https://yoursite.com` for your actual site, then save `package.json`.

-10. Save `package.json`, then go back to your command prompt / termninal and enter `npm run deploy`.
+10. Save `package.json`, then go back to your command prompt / terminal and enter `npm run deploy`.

 ### Step 4: Run the deployment script
-1. Go to your command prompt / termninal and enter `npm run deploy`.
+1. Go to your command prompt / terminal and enter `npm run deploy`.

 2. Once this has finished running, inspect the contents of your `public` folder.
 Each page from your site should be present here.